-I have been researching the Second World War, the RAF, and the aftermath of the war for twenty-five years now.
+I have been researching the Second World War, the RAF, and the aftermath of the war since 1995.
 The photograph below is of my first visit in 1996 to see what was left of RAF Station Bourn where my father Peter Mack, a wireless operator in the elite Path Finder Force, was stationed in late 1943.
 The man I am talking to is Jim Hansford, a local resident who knew much about the old wartime station.

 Posts on the PER ARDUA site are more wide-ranging than the other two sites I work with: RAF Pathfinders Archive and AFTERMATH: Missing Research, War Graves & Remembrance.
 PER ARDUA posts range far into the peace, covering among other subjects the search for missing airmen and the changing public view of Bomber Command’s campaigns.

 In 2016 I completed my doctorate at the University of Exeter, my thesis being on the British and their dead servicemen in North-West Europe after the Second World War.
 I was extremely fortunate to have the renowned historian Professor Richard Overy as my supervisor.

 In a previous incarnation I was Founder and Managing Editor of the Gothic Society, writing, editing and designing publications such as The Goth, Udolpho, and many others too numerous to mention.

-Since 2001 I have run the website: ‘The Path Finder Force and 97 Squadron’, which has now become a charity, the RAF Pathfinders Archive for which I am Chairperson.
+Since 2001 I have run the website: ‘The Path Finder Force and 97 Squadron’, which has now become a charity The RAF Pathfinders Archive for which I am Chairperson.
 The aims of the Archive are to present an in-depth picture of what life – and death – were like in RAF Bomber Command and the Pathfinders.

 My books on the history of the Second World War are: